Funding opportunity

 For audit purposes, UKRI requires formal collaboration agreements to be put in place if an award is made.

-Project partners: letters or emails of support
+Project partners: letters (or emails) of support

 Word limit: 10

-Upload a single PDF containing the letters or emails of support from each partner you named in the ‘Project partner’ section.
+Upload a single PDF containing the letters or emails of support from each partner you named in the ‘Project partners’ section.
+These should be uploaded in English or Welsh only.

 What supporting statements we are looking for

-Important note: MRC is only looking for you to provide a project partner letter or email of support from the following:
+Important note: We are only looking for you to provide project partner letters or emails of support from the following:

-• a third party individual
+• a third-party individual

-• a third party organisation
+• a third-party organisation

-You must ensure that any third party project partner providing a supporting document, are also added to the ‘Project partners’ section.
+Third party means the individual and organisation must not be involved in the application core team.
+You must ensure that any project partners providing a supporting document, are also added to the ‘Project partners’ section within the Funding Service.

 What supporting statements we are not looking for

-MRC is not looking for you to provide any supporting emails or letters of support related to any individual or organisation already included within your application (this includes other departments within the same organisation).
-Any individual or organisation included in your application with a role as listed below, cannot also be a project partner, such as:
+We are not looking for you to provide any letters or emails of support from individuals or organisations included in your application core team (this includes other departments within the same organisation).
+Any individual or organisation included in your application with a core team role cannot also be a project partner.

-If you include any information not requested by MRC your application will be rejected.
+If you include any information not requested by MRC, your application will be rejected.

 Supporting document guidance for third party project partners

-Each third party project partner supporting letter or email you provide, should:
+Each project partner supporting letter or email you provide, should:

-• be no more than two A4 pages (only one email or letter of support is permitted for each project partner)
+• be no more than two A4 pages

 • confirm the partner’s commitment to the project